hrpeter/verify_IP/README.md

 O IP 187.94.52.102 pertence ao Brasil.
 ```

-## Improvements

-Future improvements may include:

-- Supporting batch processing of multiple IP addresses.
-- Adding more detailed information about the IP (city, region, ISP).
-- Saving results to a file.

 ## Contributing

 Feel free to open issues or submit pull requests if you would like to contribute to this project.